Enough Is Enough: Wendy Williams Is Getting DRAGGED To Hell And Back For THESE Homophobic As Hell Comments

 ❮

-Wendy Williams Dragged Again
+Wendy Williams Dragged For Homophobic Comments

 Wendy Williams has found herself in hot water and on the verge of getting kicked out of the paint…again.
 That’s right.
 Williams went on her show and went on a rant about gay and trans people that was way out of line.